singhianand23045/grhf-teko/PHASE9.md

 *   **Maximum Tickets:** A user can confirm and submit a maximum of **three (3)** tickets per draw cycle.
 *   **Confirmation Flow:**
-    *   When the timer is in the "OPEN" phase (4:00 to 1:00), the user can select 6 numbers from the grid.
+    *   When the timer is in the "OPEN" phase (2:00 to 1:00), the user can select 6 numbers from the grid.
     *   Upon clicking "Confirm Numbers":
         *   The selected 6 numbers are recorded as a confirmed ticket.
         *   **30 credits** are immediately deducted from the user's wallet for each confirmed ticket.
         *   The `picked` numbers in the selection grid are cleared, and the grid is hidden.
-        *   The newly confirmed ticket is displayed as a row of circular chips.
+        *   The newly confirmed ticket is displayed as a **row of circular chips**.
     *   If fewer than 3 tickets are confirmed and the timer is still in the "OPEN" phase, an "Add next ticket" button appears below the displayed tickets.
     *   Clicking "Add next ticket" makes the number selection grid reappear (empty), allowing the user to select a new set of 6 numbers for a subsequent ticket.
     *   Once 3 tickets are confirmed, the "Add next ticket" button disappears.